09 Early years practice policy

 educators should consider all the information about the child’s learning and development from within and beyond the setting.

-assessment by the setting of the child’s progress.
+observation and assessment by the setting of the child’s progress.

-need (SEN).
+(SEN).

 - The child’s key person and SENCo/Manager use this information to decide if the child has a special educational need.